AABC Annual Meeting – Meeting Program

 1979 – AABC publishes the third edition of its National Standards for Total System Balance.

-1981 – A new edition of the National Standards is released with a major technical team behind the effort.
+1981 – A major update of the National Standards is underway, led by a strong technical team.

 1982 – The fourth edition of the National Standards is published and a new TBE exam is prepared.